|

 forward stroke

-caster, other terms include 'power snap', 'wrist snap'
+front of the caster, other terms include 'power snap',

 - stop position